genomika/summercourse/Course_Materials/intro-linux/Tutorial.md

 ![Terminal Example](https://wikis.utexas.edu/download/attachments/66696867/terminal.png?version=1&modificationDate=1400007439000&api=v2)

+##### Preparando seu ambiente de trabalho.

+First create a few directories and links we will use (more on these later).

+**NOTE:** You can copy and paste these lines from the code block below into your Terminal window.
+Just make sure you hit "Enter" after the last line.

 In this hands-on will learn how to align DNA and RNA-seq data with most widely used software today.
 Building a whole genome index requires a lot of RAM memory and almost one hour in a typical workstation, for this reason **in this tutorial we will work with chromosome 21** to speed up the exercises.
 The same steps would be done for a whole genome alignment.
 Two different datasets, high and low quality have been simulated for DNA, high quality contains 0.1% of mutations and low quality contains 1%.
 For RNA-seq a 100bp and 150bp datasets have been simulated.